 The interior of the house and rooms are filled with paintings and works of art.
 A mere three hours after leaving this small paradise we were back to the hustle and bustle of Lagos.

-Sandra Vermuyten is an international labour lawyer and fashion designer, soon to be married to Bolaji Alonge.
+Sandra Alonge is an international labour lawyer and designer, married to Bolaji Alonge.